 Roman Catholic Incense

 The most common ingredient used is frankincense, although this may change from church to church.
-Many churches use frankincense, frankincense and myrrh, or even copal resin.
+Many churches use frankincense, myrrh, a frankincense and myrrh blend, or even copal resin.
 There are some other ingredients they sometimes add as well, if they so choose to.

 Although frankincense resin can come from quite a few different related trees, it is believed that the traditional frankincense, the one given to baby Jesus by The Three Wise Men, was Boswellia Sacra, which is harvested mostly in Oman.